xtuml/mc/doc/notes/4_cds_instdump_ant.md

 Manually maintaining both RSL and xtUML/OAL versions of the same model compiler would be costly.

 A direct mapping between RSL and xtUML/OAL is almost a necessity to complete a successful migration.

+The following sections add further detail to each of the above-mentioned challenges to migrating from RSL to xtUML/OAL.
+Changes to relationships, invocations, parameters, return values, _self_, syntax are explained to more completely cement the need for a stepwise approach that is continually testable.

 #### 6.1.1  Relationships
 In RSL associations are realized using relational data base techniques.